 More on my background and experience

-My roles in non-profit and sustainability organizations include multi-year project management, program operations implementation, digital assurance best practice development (training workshops, best practice guidance), and digital capacity-building for sustainability standards organizations.
+Past and current roles in support of sustainability organizations include multi-year project management, program operations implementation, digital assurance best practice development (training workshops, best practice guidance), and digital capacity-building for sustainability standards organizations.

-- The conceptualization, development, and testing of a framework to help sustainability standards manage data systematically and effectively in an era of increased scrutiny on data value and data privacy
+- Data governance framework: Conceptualization, development, and testing of a framework to help sustainability standards manage data systematically and effectively in an era of increased scrutiny on data value and data privacy

-- The development of guidance notes on data management and data governance for sustainability standards focused on equipping standards with tools and practices that enable traceability of data from its source and through the data life cycle
+- Guidance notes on data management and data governance for sustainability standards: Curation of best practice concepts and tools that equip standards with practices and steps to enable traceability of data from source to value.

-- Conceptualization and development of a ‘Data Skills Lab’, a suite of twelve online learning modules for sustainability standards to build data literacy
+- ISEAL Alliance ‘Data Skills Lab’: Conceptualization and development of a suite of twelve online learning modules for sustainability standards to build data literacy

-- The proposal of new requirements for data management by sustainability standards which were included in updated best practice for credible standards
+- Proposal of new ISEAL Alliance Assurance Code v2 requirements focused on data management and governance: These new requirements for data management by sustainability standards are now included in updated best practice for credible standards.

 See highlights from my projects and work.